top of page

 How long does a bloodshot eye last?

-A subconjunctival haemorrhage is usually harmless and is the result of a leak in the tiny blood vessels on the conjunctiva. .
+A subconjunctival hemorrhage is usually harmless and is the result of a leak in the tiny blood vessels on the conjunctiva.
 The redness typically lasts for two weeks or so.
 It would be worth getting your blood pressure checked to exclude high blood pressure.

 Is a broken blood vessel in the eye a sign of a stroke?